hashkat/hashkat/docs/tutorial07.md

 ## Running and Visualizing The Network

-Creating a network with this configuration, we produced the following visualization using the *Yifan Hu* layout:
+Creating a network with this configuration, we produced the following visualization using the *Yifan Hu* and *Contraction* layouts:

 <p align='center'>
 <img src='../img/tutorial07/visualization.png'>